 Be honest with your readers.
 Don’t guess what they’ll enjoy and just say right away what exactly you will send them.
 Make sure to write down the frequency of your letters: will it be twice a week or twice a month?

-This is a great strategy to keep your intentions transparent as no one likes being fooled with useless content that clutters the inbox.
+This is a great strategy to keep your intentions transparent, as no one likes being fooled with useless content that clutters the inbox.

 7. Give Them a Reason to Subscribe

 Write about specific things that are important to your customer.
-Your content should solve some kind of users issues.
+Your content should solve some kind of user issues.
 If you provide services, make sure to write down some free advice that might change someone’s life.

 Also, set the frequency of your emails.
 Services usually send around 1-2 letters per week.
 Let’s say you send emails every Monday and Friday — tell your customer who is about to subscribe to our newsletter.